publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch85/schV/m__us_usc_t42_s7661c.md

     (e) __Temporary sources__

         The permitting authority may issue a single permit authorizing emissions from similar operations at multiple temporary locations.
-No such permit shall be issued unless it includes conditions that will assure compliance with all the requirements of this chapter at all authorized locations, including, but not limited to, ambient standards and compliance with any applicable increment or visibility requirements under part C of subchapter I of this chapter.
-Any such permit shall in addition require the owner or operator to notify the permitting authority in advance of each change in location.
+No such permit shall be issued unless it includes conditions that will assure compliance with all the requirements of this chapter at all authorized locations, including, but not limited to, ambient standards and compliance with any applicable increment or visibility requirements under part C of subchapter I. Any such permit shall in addition require the owner or operator to notify the permitting authority in advance of each change in location.
 The permitting authority may require a separate permit fee for operations at each location.

     (f) __Permit shield__